 Our Executive Director and/or our Rural Advocate will present to your organization on domestic violence and sexual assault anywhere in the tri-county area at no charge.
 We bring awareness to help prevent acts of abuse and violence by speaking to church groups and civic organizations in the three counties.
-We present programs in all seven of the public schools in our tri-county area to teach awareness of bullying and safe dating to 8th graders and safety when starting college to high school seniors.
+We present programs in all seven of the schools in our tri-county area to teach awareness of bullying and safe dating to 8th graders and safety when starting college to high school seniors.

 We are committed to providing services to victims in our three-county area by answering crisis calls 24/7, doing follow ups with victims and giving them referrals, and maintaining the shelter safe house in Redfield.
 The Hotline is 605-472-0508.